Engagement, Innovation, and Impact

 (AACSB Standards 1, 2, and 3)

-The MBS vision and mission have long emphasized student learning, faculty scholarship, and service to the community.
-These themes align with the UMaine strategic direction and resonate with upper administration, faculty, students, alumni, Advisory Board members, and our community.
-With the leadership of Corey Watson, the MBS and GSB completed connections of goals to budgetary expenditures since 2019.
+The MBS vision and mission have long emphasized student learning, faculty scholar page viewership, and service to the community.
+These themes align with the University of Maine’s Strategic Vision and Values (SVV), adopted in 2018.
 The separate book on Strategic Focus and Plans provides insights into finances, goals, objectives, and tactics.

 Our values drive us to CARE: Connect Adapt Respect Engage